opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-ap-ch.rst

 Below you find a list of classes that you need to implement in your catalog.
 Translateable elements are marked as such under usage notes.
-The conformance note-cell contains information about the DCAT-AP-CH conformance.

 .. list-table:: Classes of DCAT-AP-CH
     :widths: 20 20 30